-#6.
-Reward Yourself - If you're a fan of Freudian studies, you'll know that by social association, when we do good things we may get a reward for that.
+If you’re a fan of Freudian studies, you’ll know that by social association, when we do good things we may get a reward for that.
 Set yourself small targets throughout that month and set small rewards for achieving them.
-Whether that's rewarding yourself with a tea and cake outing with a friend if you last 2 weeks without buying anything non essential, or having a luxury purchase in mind that you'll reward yourself with when you reach that end goal.
+Whether that’s rewarding yourself with a tea and cake outing with a friend if you last 2 weeks without buying anything non essential, or having a luxury purchase in mind that you’ll reward yourself with when you reach that end goal.

-Nothing will work if you don't have an end goal or some kind of reward in mind at the end, life really is too short for that -and it definitely gives you something to work for!
+Nothing will work if you don’t have an end goal or some kind of reward in mind at the end, life really is too short for that, and it definitely gives you something to work for!

-Spending bans don't need to be a life sentence and scary, if I can stop myself from my frivolous spending habits each weekend then anyone can!
-Make healthy changes to your lifestyle and your bank balance will love you for it!
+Spending bans don’t need to be a life sentence and scary, if I can stop myself from my frivolous spending habits each weekend then anyone can!
+Make healthy changes to your lifestyle and your bank balance will love you for it.

 Have you got any other tips?
 Have you done a spending ban before?